1. Clever Art Awards!

 • Soak in warm to hot water and the paint often loosens and lifts easily.

-• Pour glue or acrylic medium on the tough spots, allow to dry and peel off.
+• Pour glue or acrylic medium on the tough spots, allowing them to dry and peel off.

-4. Affordable art teacher (or any creative person) present ideas
+4. An affordable art teacher (or any creative person) presents ideas

 6. Dried bag of clay?
 You can remedy that!
-Here is a YouTube video orr check out this step-by step instruction here.
+Here is a YouTube video or check out this step-by-step instruction here.

-7. If you are like me, you keep a stash of bandaids in your desk.
+7. If you are like me, you keep a stash of bandaids on your desk.
 Here is a bandaid hack.
 Wish I knew this before I became a parent.

 9. Use a wine rack and glasses to store your pens and pencils.

 Artist Maureen Wong (via My C.A.S.E.
 Studies) found some stackable wine racks at Pier One and cheap plastic cups from Walmart, and I’ve got a great storage system that I love and has plenty of space for more markers!
 And if I really want to, I can just keep adding more racks and cups to store even more!

 *To secure the cups to the racks, Maureen drilled 2 really small holes in the bottom of each cup and then wired the cups to the back of the rack.

 10. Find Your Local Art Supply Donation Center

 Free Supplies.
 Ummm… YES!
 These centers recycle donated art supplies, typically for cheap or for trade.
 Here are some regional ones but google your state and “Local Art Supply Donation Center.”
 A List Of Resource Centers World-Wide (* not necessarily just art nut materials at large).